freenas/freenas-docs/userguide/tn_initial.rst

 The %brand%
-:menuselection:`Dashboard` shows details about the system.
-These details are organized into smaller sections for the |ctrlrs-term|, hardware components, network information, and created storage.
-The |ctrlr-term|
+:menuselection:`Dashboard`
-sections include buttons to :guilabel:`CHECK FOR UPDATES` or :guilabel:`INITIATE FAILOVER` in :ref:`HA <Failover>` systems.
+shows details about the system.
+These details are grouped into sections about the |ctrlrs-term|, hardware components, networking, storage, and other categories.
+The |ctrlr-term| sections include buttons to :guilabel:`CHECK FOR UPDATES` or :guilabel:`INITIATE FAILOVER` in :ref:`HA <Failover>` systems.

 If the storage devices are encrypted, a prompt requests the encryption